oyelekeoyeyemi/LA558_2022/README.md

 # LA 558 Web Mapping and Data Visulizataion
 This is Oyeleke Oyeyemi course repository for Spring 2022 Landscape Architecture 558 course.

-In this repo you will find files to support the project, abstract and assignments  .
+In this repo you will find files to support the project, abstract and assignments.

 <h2>Abstract</h2>